crowdsecurity/nodejs-cs-bouncer/examples/nextjs/README.md

 npm run dev
 ```

-This will launch an Express server accessible on `http://localhost:3000` (aka "the home page") with
+This will launch a Next.js server accessible on `http://localhost:3000` (aka "the home page").
-`tests/express-server/server.ts` file as entry point.

 You should see different log messages in your terminal when you access the home page.

 ### Test a "bypass" remediation

-As you don't have yet any decisions, you can access the `http://localhost:3000` page and just see the normal content "
+As you don't have yet any decisions, you can access the `http://localhost:3000` page and just see the normal Next.js content.
-Welcome to the Test Page".

 ![](./docs/bypass.png)